-The Council passed a 'no casino' resolution (2005 Act, s.166) at its meeting on 20 November 2006 on the basis of a recommendation of the Licensing and Gambling Acts Committee, on a 26 : 1 vote.
+The Council passed a 'no casino' resolution (2005 Act, s.166) at its meeting on 20 November 2006 on the basis of a recommendation of the Licensing and Gambling Acts Committee, and this resolution has been maintained each time that this Policy has been renewed.

 Potential licence applicants should note that, because the Council has passed a 'no-casino' resolution, the Licensing Authority will not consider any application for a casino premises licence.
-Any application received will be returned with a notification that a 'nocasino' resolution is in place.
+Any application received will be returned with a notification that a 'no-casino' resolution is in place.